rails/rails/guides/source/action_controller_overview.md

 { name: "acme", address: "123 Carrot Street", user: { name: "acme", address: "123 Carrot Street" } }
 ```

-NOTE: Wrap Parameters add a clone of the parameters to the hash within a key
+NOTE: Wrap Parameters adds a clone of the parameters to the hash within a key
 that is the same as the controller name.
 As a result, both the original version
 of the parameters and the "wrapped" version of the parameters will exist in the
 params hash.